 The original experience spreads across Europe

-The game eventually found its way out of the country and into other parts of the world.
+The game eventually found its way out of Italy and into other parts of the world.
 It’s believed to have been played in France in the late 1770s, where it was known as “Le Lotto.”
-It was supposedly particularly popular among the French aristocracy.
-It’s possible that the Germans also took to the game, but not as a gambling game, but rather as an education tool, in the 1800s.
-The British also played the game in the late 1800s, although it went under different names, including tombola, house, or housey-housey.
+It was particularly popular among the French aristocracy.
+It’s possible that the Germans also took to the game, not as a gambling pursuit but rather as an education tool, in the 1800s.
+The British also played the game in the late 1800s, although it went under different names, including tombola, house or housey-housey.

 The modern game

 The game that we all know and love today can primarily be credited to an American named Edwin S Lowe, a toy salesman who spotted it being played at a carnival in 1929.
 It went by the name of “beano,” back then and caught his attention.
 Lowe noted how the game played out and decided to put together his own version.

 He reportedly tested out his game among his friends, who absolutely loved it.
 During their playtests, one of them got so excited when they won that they cried out “bingo!” instead of “beano.”
 Understanding how catchy it was, he decided to call his game by this accidental phrase – and the rest is history.

 Lowe’s game exploded in popularity, but he came across another problem due to the incredible number of people who wanted to play bingo: his cards were too similar.
 As more people purchased and played his game, he began to receive more complaints about how multiple individuals could win during a game.
 This made it incredibly difficult for game organizers, who either had to split prizes or plan ahead with multiple rewards.